mshumayl/ml-analytics-portfolio/README.md

 # About me

-My name is [Shumayl Asmawi](https://www.linkedin.com/in/shumayl-111/), and I am an Applied Physics fresh graduate.
+1My name is [Shumayl Asmawi](https://www.linkedin.com/in/shumayl-111/), and I am an Applied Physics fresh graduate.
 I am currently learning data science, and I am looking for ways to solve problems in the domains of semiconductor devices, renewable energy, materials science, and business intelligence using data!

 # About the portfolio
 This repository serves as a portfolio of some of my data science works - personal projects and capstone projects from online courses.
 They are presented in the form of Jupyter notebooks (.ipynb).